Grahame59/DansbyBot/README.md

 - SO currently worked over the functions partially but when you prompt for it for a function or convo flow mapping it opens a new textbox.
 This is NOT what I want so I tried to create a MainForm mainForm = new Mainform yatayatayata so i could use my AppendTextmethod... in the ChatBotApp driver script but this created an infinte loop so gotta play around and fix this but it is 4 am sooo until next session!
 (Also will have to go through UserAuthentication next to change from console to MessageBox output and I am sure this is more to refactor btw this entry is more personal note devlog currently...)

 # 6.3.24 - 3:16 pm #3
 - Added Handling for enter key acceptance to send event controls so you don't have to physcially press the send button with the mouse in the Interface.
+Added color difference in font for DansbyBot and User input...